 Content-indexed Not content-indexed Based on words, phrases, and sentences.
 Based on a stream of bytes.
 Ignores punctuation and spaces and is also not case sensitive.
 Finds only an exact match of all characters.
 Searches within attachment types that are supported by the installed filters.
 Does not search within attachments.
 Uses full-text index to locate records.
 Performs a serial scan of the entire folder.
 Supports only full-text searches .
-Supports the full set of restrictions (2), which includes nontext property types such as date and time.
+Supports the full set of restrictions, which includes nontext property types such as date and time.
 Does not use a full-text search.

-When the server receives a subsequent RopSetSearchCriteria ROP request in which neither STOP\SEARCH nor RESTART\SEARCH is set or in which neither RECURSIVE\SEARCH nor SHALLOW\SEARCH is set, the server SHOULD<13> use the default values.
+When the server receives a subsequent RopSetSearchCriteria ROP request in which neither STOP_SEARCH nor RESTART_SEARCH is set or in which neither RECURSIVE_SEARCH nor SHALLOW_SEARCH is set, the server SHOULD $\leq 16>$ use the default values.

-If the STOP\SEARCH bit is set in the SearchFlags field, the server SHOULD stop the initial population of the search folder (2).
-Due to the asynchronous nature of the call, the server can complete the operation before the RopSetSearchCriteria ROP request with STOP\SEARCH is serviced.
+If the STOP_SEARCH bit is set in the SearchFlags field, the server SHOULD stop the initial population of the search folder.
+Due to the asynchronous nature of the call, the server can complete the operation before the RopSetSearchCriteria ROP request with STOP_SEARCH is serviced.
 The server can take some time to stop and might not stop at all.
-If the RESTART\SEARCH bit is set in the SearchFlags field, the server restarts the population of the search folder (2).
+If the RESTART_SEARCH bit is set in the SearchFlags field, the server restarts the population of the search folder.

 If the client does not specify FIDs, as specified in ([MS-OXCDATA] section 2.2.1.1), in the initial RopSetSearchCriteria ROP request, the server fails the ROP with ecNotInitialized (0x80040605).
 If the client does not specify FIDs in a subsequent RopSetSearchCriteria ROP request, the server uses the FIDs that were specified in the previous request.
-If the client sets the search scope to include the search folder (2) itself, the server SHOULD<14> fail the ROP with ecSearchFlags field, the server SHOULD<15> fail the ROP with the error code ecInvalidParam (0x80070057).
+If the client sets the search scope to include the search folder itself, the server SHOULD<17> fail the ROP with ecSearchFolderScopeViolation (0x00000490).
+If the client sets an invalid bit in the SearchFlags field, the server SHOULD<18> fail the ROP with the error code ecInvalidParam (0x80070057).